gnaanikko-patchiappan/gnaanikko-patchiappan/README.md

 ## Research & Interests
 - Real-world data and EHR-based outcomes research
-- ICU and critical care analytics
-- Early prediction of antibiotic resistance
 - Multimodal models using structured EHR data and clinical notes
 - NLP and LLM applications in healthcare